Overview

 • Real-World Example: A look at how governments could issue verifiable credentials and how citizens can use them to seamlessly access services.

-Join us to discover how verifiable credentials can help your government deliver faster, safer, and more citizen-friendly services—while building a trusted foundation for the future.
+Discover how verifiable credentials can help your government deliver faster, safer, and more citizen-friendly services—while building a trusted foundation for the future.

 Speakers